KANSAS DIVORCE BASICS AND OVERVIEW

 - Time Frame: Unless an emergency exists, there is a 60-day waiting period after the filing of the petition, which generally is used to work out details of the divorce.

-- Statute Statutes: Kansas Statutes Annotated: Chapter 60, Article 16.
+- State Statutes: Kansas Statutes Annotated: Chapter 60, Article 16.

 - Name of Action: Petition for Divorce.